Diving weighting system

-Free divers may also use weights to counteract buoyancy of a wetsuit.
+Freedivers may also use weights to counteract buoyancy of a wetsuit.
 However, they are more likely to weight for neutral buoyancy at a specific depth, and their weighting must take into account not only the compression of the suit with depth, but also the compression of the air in their lungs, and the consequent loss of buoyancy.
 As they have no decompression obligation, they do not have to be neutrally buoyant near the surface at the end of a dive.

 If the weights have a method of quick release, they can provide a useful rescue mechanism: they can be dropped in an emergency to provide an instant increase in buoyancy which should return the diver to the surface.
 Dropping weights increases the risk of barotrauma and decompression sickness due to the possibility of an uncontrollable ascent to the surface.
-This risk can only be justified when the emergency is life-threatening or the risk of decompression sickness is small, as is the case in free diving and scuba diving when the dive is well short of the no-decompression limit for the depth.
+This risk can only be justified when the emergency is life-threatening or the risk of decompression sickness is small, as is the case in freediving and scuba diving when the dive is well short of the no-decompression limit for the depth.
 Often divers take great care to ensure the weights are not dropped accidentally, and heavily weighted divers may arrange their weights so subsets of the total weight can be dropped individually, allowing for a somewhat more controlled emergency ascent.

 The weights are generally made of lead because of its high density, reasonably low cost, ease of casting into suitable shapes, and resistance to corrosion.
 The lead can be cast in blocks, cast shapes with slots for straps, or shaped as pellets known as "shot" and carried in bags.
 There is some concern that lead diving weights may constitute a toxic hazard to users and environment, but little evidence of significant risk.